 Retirees and unaccompanied dependents need a pass to get back on the base after the first time you exit.
 Once you have the pass, you can enter the base by simply showing your ID and pass to the gate guard.

-While your pass is valid (up to 2 weeks at the time of this writing), you do not need to stop at the office each time you enter.
+While your pass is valid (7 days, as of this writing), you do not need to stop at the office each time you enter.
 After your pass expires, you can repeat the process again and get a new one.

 Make sure you have your military ID and passport (with valid Schengen stamp from an official port of entry), because you need both to get the base pass.